 Eligible adoptive relationships do not include known adoptions (1.1.K.20), including step-child adoptions.
 These are situations where the child has lived continuously with the prospective adoptive parent prior to the date on which the process of adoption commenced and the adoption is more in the nature of formalising the parental relationship.
 In these cases, it would normally be expected that the child would not be regarded as being placed with the adoptive parent as part of the process of adoption, and hence such an adoptive parent would not be eligible.

 DAPP may be paid to 2 people for the same child in the case of adoptions; once to the biological father or partner of the birth mother, and a second time to the adopting parent or their partner.

-Act reference: PPLAct section 115DD Who can make a claim for dad and partner pay, section 3A Objects of this Act, section 115DE(2) A claim for dad and partner pay is also not effective…, section 275 How this Act applies to an adopted child
+Act reference: PPLAct section 115DD Who can make a claim for DAPP, section 3A Objects of this Act, section 115DE(2) A claim for DAPP is also not effective …, section 275 How this Act applies to an adopted child